oomlout/oomlout_oomp_builder/navigation/hardware/bearing/600_series/629_size/9_mm_id_26_mm_od_8_mm_depth/part/readme.md

-# Hardware Bearing 600 Series 629 Size 9 mm Id 26 mm Od 8 mm Depth
+# Hardware Bearing 600 Series 629 Size 9 mm ID 26 mm OD 8 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base